cmwelsh/pong/README.md

 This is a basic demo of how to create a game of pong with JavaScript and HTML 2D Canvas Context.

+A live demo is available online at http://pong.cwelsh.com if you're interested in taking a look.

 ## Controls

 The controls are shared between both players on the same device, so it works